Park Eun-bin: Career

-1996–2017: Debut as a child actress and transition to leading roles
+1996–2017: Debut as a child actress and transition to lead roles

-Park Eun-bin debuted at the age of five and has starred in numerous television series as a child actress, playing the younger version of various characters.
-She received the Best Young Actress award in 2007 for her role in the drama Catching Up with Gangnam Moms.
+Park Eun-bin debuted as a child model in 1996, and since starting acting at the age of five, has starred in numerous television series, playing the younger version of various characters.
+She received the Best Young Actress award in 2009 for her role in the drama The Iron Empress.

 She landed her first leading role in the time-traveling romance Operation Proposal (2012).

-After Operation Proposal, Park continued playing supporting roles until she gained recognition for her role in the youth ensemble cast series about a group of young women in their early 20s, Hello, My Twenties! in 2016 and its sequel in 2017.

-In 2017, she was cast in the legal drama Judge vs. Judge, followed by horror thriller The Ghost Detective in 2018.
+Park continued playing supporting roles until she gained recognition for her role in the youth ensemble cast series about a group of young women in their early 20s, Hello, My Twenties! in 2016 and its sequel in 2017.
+She was cast in the legal drama Judge vs. Judge, followed by horror thriller The Ghost Detective in 2018.

 2019–present: Career rise and breakthrough

 Park then starred in the hit sports drama Hot Stove League (2019–2020) alongside Namkoong Min, in which she played the operations manager of a floundering baseball team.
 The series, which premiered to a 3% viewership rating, went on to achieve a peak rating of 19.1%. and won Best Drama at the 56th Baeksang Arts Awards.

-After Hot Stove League, Park was cast as an aspiring violinist in the musical romance drama Do You Like Brahms?.
-Despite having some experience playing the violin, Park spent 3 months practising the instrument to prepare for the role.
+Park was cast as an aspiring violinist in the musical romance drama Do You Like Brahms?.
+Despite having some experience playing the violin, Park spent three months practising the instrument to prepare for the role.
 Her performance garnered her the Top Excellence Actress Award at the 2020 SBS Drama Awards.

 In 2021, Park played the role of Crown Prince Yi Hwi in the historical series The King's Affection.
 For her portrayal of the cross-dressing heroine, Park received the Top Excellence Actress Award at the 2021 KBS Drama Awards and a Best Actress nomination at the 58th Baeksang Arts Awards.
-Park also received the Best Actor Award at the 49th Korean Broadcasting Awards for her role.
+Park also won the Best Actor Award at the 49th Korean Broadcasting Awards for her role.
 The drama was also awarded Best Telenovela at the 50th International Emmy Awards.